Create a Cart Promotion

 You can use earn limits to control how many times each earned benefit can be redeemed and how much discount a single earn can give.

-Earn limits are available only for Loyalty Earning and Rewards promotions.
+You can configure earn limits for Loyalty Earning and Rewards promotions.

 - Toggle Restrict redemptions per earn to Enable